rebeccabilbro/rebeccabilbro.github.io/_posts/2018-08-01-words-in-space.md

 ![Cosine Distance](https://raw.githubusercontent.com/rebeccabilbro/rebeccabilbro.github.io/master/images/2018-08-01-cosine-illustration.png)

 We can also measure vector similarity with [cosine distance](https://en.wikipedia.org/wiki/Cosine_similarity), using the cosine of the angle between the two vectors to assess the degree to which they share the same orientation.
 In effect, the more parallel any two vectors are, the more similar the documents will be (regardless of their magnitude).
-Cosine distance is not *technically* a distance measure because it doesn't satisfy the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality).
-Nevertheless, cosine distance is often an excellent option for text data because it corrects for an variations in the length of the documents (since we're measuring the angle between vectors rather than their magnitudes).
+Cosine distance is also not *technically* a distance measure because it doesn't satisfy the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality).
+Nevertheless, cosine distance is often an excellent option for text data because it corrects for any variations in the length of the documents (since we're measuring the angle between vectors rather than their magnitudes).
 Moreover, it can be a very efficient way to compute distance with sparse vectors because it considers only the non-zero elements.

 ```python